 The current sources (LED1 and/or LED2) can also be used as a privacy indicator before and after flash mode.
-Privacy indicate mode is enabled by setting the Enable Register bit [1:0] to (0, 1).
-Privacy mode is configured via the Privacy Register.
-This allows the selection of which current source to use as the privacy indicator (either LED1, LED2, or both), whether or not the privacy indicate mode turns off at the end of the flash pulse, the 3 selectable privacy blink periods (t{BLINK}), and the 8 duty cycle settings for the privacy indicator average current.
+Privacy indicate mode is enabled by setting the Enable Register bit [1:0] to (0,1).
+Additionally, the Privacy Register contains the bits to select which current source to use as the privacy indicator (either LED1, LED2, or both), whether or not the privacy indicate mode turns off at the end of the flash pulse, and contains the 8 intensity levels for the privacy indicator.

-The intensity of the LEDs in privacy indicate mode is set by PWM controlling either the lowest Torch current level (31.25 mA per current source) or the highest Torch current level (250 mA per current source).
-Bit [2] in the Enable register selects between these two levels.
-Bits [2:0] in the Privacy Register select the 8 different duty cycles of 10%, 20%, 30%, 40%, 50%, 60%, 70%, and 80%.
-This enables privacy mode to have a PWM-controlled torch current with a wide number of values (see Table 2).
-The privacy blink options (t{BLINK}) are set via bit [7:6] of the Privacy Register.
-Selectable options are 128 ms, 256 ms, 512 ms, or always on.
-The blink pulse period is set to 2 x t{BLINK} .
-Figure 27 details the timing for the Privacy Indicate Mode timing on ILED1 or ILED2.
+The intensity of the LEDs in privacy indicate mode is set by PWM'ing the lowest Torch current level (28.125 mA).
+Bits [2:0] of the Privacy Register allow for 8 different duty cycles of 10%, 20%, 30%, 40%, 50%, 60%, 70%, and 80%.
+See Table 16 for Privacy Register Bit settings.
+Figure 4 details the timing for the Privacy Indicate Mode on ILED1 or ILED2.